Skip to content

 Forgetting to update the yearly calendar

-Frequently asked
+Frequently asked questions

-Can multiple operators use the dashboard?
+Can I have multiple operators using the dashboard?

-Does it work without a website?
+Does it work if I don’t have a website?

-What about phone bookings?
+What about phone reservations?

 What if someone books twice?